XAP-Software/XAP-Software.github.io/_posts/2022-07-20-diff_between_srv_on_before_after.md

 })
 ```

-Also there are four things that you need to know about `.before()` handler:
+There are another four things that you need to know about `.before()` handler:

 1. If you have more than one `.before()` handler, then they will be executed in order of their registration.
 2. If your handler execute asynchronous task, you need to return a promise.